Mohit-Vaswani/javascript-_interview_guide/README.md

-# javascript-_interview_guide
+# Javascript Interview Guide
-A simple guide for javascript if you are preapring for javascript interviews.
+A simple guide for javascript if you are preparing for javascript interviews.